 If your company lags in this area, review your matching requirements.
 Many companies require a 3-way match between invoice, purchase order and receipt.
 Consider approving invoices within certain tolerances with just an invoice and a PO.

 Consider whether it’s necessary to have a receipt for everything, particularly for small ticket items.
 Because the broad base of employees may not understand receipt requirements, removing this step for certain items can speed this process dramatically.
 Finally, let people receive and approve invoices on a mobile device to avoid out-of-office delays.

 Expense Report Approval Cycle Time – 24.8 Hours

 Leading companies approve an expense report on average in 24.8 hours after its submission.
 Fast cycle times here reduce the need to accrue for outstanding and unknown expenses.
 They also reduce friction for traveling employees, helping them stay focused on more productive activities than filling out expense reports.

 The key is to get expense reports that are easily approvable, which requires a combination of technology and policy.
 By having policies that are simple, clear and easy to understand, and by embedding these policies in the tools it the relevant points in the process, it makes it easy for employees to comply with the rules.
 Using technology to automatically fill in as many expense lines as possible, especially on mobile devices, ensures greater accuracy.

 Can every company meet these benchmarks?
 Large or complex companies may take longer, but we believe that with the proper tools and processes in place, most companies can achieve similar results in a relatively short time.
 The first step toward progress is knowing what is possible, and how close or far away from that you are.

-To see all 12 spend management benchmarks for digitization, compliance, and savings, get the full report.
+To see all 12 spend management benchmarks for digitization, compliance, and savings, get the latest report.